UK money tips for international students

 For more information visit UKCISA website on opening a bank account.

-The UK Police, the Home Office, your bank, your Embassy, BorderForce or any other official organisation will never ask, demand or require you to move your money into another account or give your personal bank details over the phone, by email or online.
+The UK Police, your bank, your Embassy, BorderForce and other official organisations will never ask, demand or require you to move your money into another account or give your personal bank details over the phone, by email or online.
+If someone is claiming to be from one of these organisations and telling you to do one of these things, don't be afraid to hang up or not reply.